-Dry rot is a fungus that, once it enters your house, can cause a great deal of damage to your timber.
-As with most issues that affect the structural integrity of your house, early detection and prevention are a lot easier and more effective than treating the issue when it’s been given time to develop - here we give you a guide to dry rot identification complete with plenty of pictures of dry rot, as well as guidance on how to repair dry rot infected timber.
+Wood rot such as dry rot is a fungus that, once it enters your house, can cause a great deal of damage to your timber.
+As with most issues that affect the structural integrity of your house, early detection and prevention are a lot easier and more effective than treating the issue when it’s been given time to develop.

 - Your house is old and was built with non-kiln dried timber.
 Kiln dried timber must have an average moisture content of 20% or less to be classified as such and is now compulsory for internal building work.
 An old home may also have clay roof tiles which do not meet current Building Regulation water permeability standards and non-British Standard materials which may or be less effective at keeping water from outside your house from entering your timber